-Bill Heron been playing RPGs for a long time, although these days he GMs far more than plays.
+Bill Heron been playing RPGs for a long time; although these days he GMs far more than plays.
 He’s heavily involved in Edinburgh’s Open Roleplaying Community (ORC Edinburgh) and runs the website there as well.
 The pages on this web site contain resources for tabletop RPG gamers, such as settings, monsters, house rules, new magic, rules and other material, as well as background on the Mandragora setting (including rules for creating a Mandragora PC for D&D).
-Most of the material can also be found in the wiki area of the site.

-He’s also begun preliminary work on his own RPG, using the FATE system, entitled Mandragora: Ashes of Freedom, although he’s only recently started work upon it.
-Although he’s had some experience with self-publishing before as part of Nova Games some time ago (also producing the New World Explorer’s Guide at ORC), this will be a bit of an adventure, and he has been blogging about it.
+He began preliminary work on his own RPG, using the FATE system, entitled Mandragora: Ashes of Freedom.
+Although he had some experience with self-publishing before as part of Nova Games some time ago (also producing the New World Explorer’s Guide at ORC), this was something of an adventure.
+The project is currently on hold.

 - Nova Games Play-By-Mail company, founder & partner.

 - 2 halves – play-by-mail football simulation, graphic design and layout.

 - Mandragora: Shadows Linger play-by-mail RPG.
 Game design, layout and graphic design.

 - Mandragora: Ties of Blood play-by-mail RPG (unreleased).

 - Glory to the Lance play-by-mail RPG.
 Graphic design and layout.

 - Milenya Chronicles PBM RPG.
 Designer.

 - New World Setting.
 Co-creator, graphic design and layout.